writing-resources/awesome-scientific-writing/README.md

 - [academicmarkdown](https://github.com/smathot/academicmarkdown#readme): A
-    Python wrapper over Pandoc with specialized extensions to parse certain elements, making it a superset of Pandoc flavoured markdown :bookmark:
+    Python wrapper over Pandoc with specialized extensions to parse certain elements, making it a superset of Pandoc markdown flavour :bookmark:
     :link: :1234:.
 - [docutils](http://docutils.sourceforge.net/docs/): Python package which can
     convert reStructuredText into various formats and provides command-line